 The irony is not lost on me that many of you will find this post through social media.
 We have been led to believe that social networking is the end-all-be-all of marketing tools, a necessary branding platform, a virtual playground for anyone who wants to sell something.
 As one such person, and after many years of book-hawking, I have come to an inescapable conclusion.
-Not only is social media largely worthless, but it is actively poisonous to my brand.
+Not only is social media largely worthless, it is actively poisonous to my brand.

 Cue the retorts.
 You’re not using it right.
 Self-promotion depends on it.
-It’s a great for advertising.
+It’s great for advertising.
 You’ll miss out on important things.

-To which I say … yes I am, no it doesn’t, no it isn’t, and no I won’t.
+To which I say, “Yes I am, no it doesn’t, no it isn’t, and no I won’t.”

 Combining them all, I came to the depressing realization that none of them were doing much to promote my brand.
 Does sharing a blog post on Facebook generate book sales?
 No. Does posting a clever comment on Twitter generate book sales?
 No. Does sharing a cool picture on Instagram generate book sales?
 No.

-Early in my author career, the concept of paid promotions seemed rather luxurious, something that only publishers did.
-But once I took the plunge, my jaw nearly hit the floor.
-These services generate thousands of downloads for my books, a figure that dwarfs social media marketing to a comical degree.
+Early in my author career, the concept of paid promos seemed rather luxurious, something that only big publishers did.
+But once I took the plunge, my jaw hit the floor.
+These services generate thousands of sales for my books (real sales, not just downloads).
 They have massive readerships that I can only dream of reaching on my own.
-The cost to benefit ratio was just too great to ignore.
-I came to realize that using them frees up a ton of valuable writing time that I would have otherwise pissed away on social media.
+It’s a laser-focused approach that outperforms social media to a comical degree.
+As an unforeseen bonus, using them frees up valuable writing time that I would have otherwise pissed away on social media.

 Everyone say it with me: time equals money.

 And so, I decided to ditch my social media presence (for the most part).
 It’s a strange thing to say because I rode the bandwagon for a very long time, especially when I was first starting out.
 But after several years in the promo trenches, it’s hard to argue the ROI between paid services and social networking.
-This is not to say that I will delete my accounts and walk away.
-I am just limiting my time to big announcements, special appearances, and the occasional cat video.
-To quote a popular bumper sticker, “I’d rather be writing.”
+This is not to say that I will delete my accounts and walk away (yet).
+I’m just limiting my time to big news and special events.

 All that said, I would like to make one final observation.
 I think one of the root problems with social media is that we’re using it backwards.
 We see our daily interactions as building a brand, but as Cal Newport rightly points out, the market is only interested in a distinctive value.
 As an author, that value is contained in my works, not in my followers.
 Social media is something you should leverage after your value is established.
 At that point, you can offer a more genuine persona and are less susceptible to the enraged masses.
 Think authors like J.K.
 Rowling and Stephen King, both of whom have massive social media networks that are largely immune to the court of popular opinion.
 Why?
 Because the market has already spoken for them.
 In other words, they are not building a fan base.
 They are mobilizing a fan base.
 And until I can do the same, I’ll be busy writing the next book.

-My Big Fat Social Media Marketing Experiment (read: Extended Hiatus)
+My Big Fat Social Media Marketing Experiment